 Yes, there’s a whole world of different strategies you can choose from.
 Thank you Michael Porter, Clayton Christensen, Henry Mintzberg et al. But there’s no single answer to what’s the best strategy.

-Because everyone’s external analysis will be different.
-And everyone’s internal capability will be different.
+Because everyone’s external analysis and internal capability audit will be different.

 And it’s something EVERYONE can do.
 You can find it EVERYWHERE.
 Even in the crazy world of reality TV.